cosmosdarwin/cosmosdarwin.github.io/_posts/2018-01-12-create-mixed-reality-models-in-powershell.markdown

 {% endhighlight %}

+Adjusting `n` adjusts the output level of detail.

 There is subtlety to the `.obj` format.
 In 3D modeling, faces are generally one-sided, meaning they are opaque seen one way, but *completely see-through* seen the other way.
 There's no good real-world analogy, it's just how it is.
 In `.obj`, the direction of the face is implicit from the vertex order: they are declared counter-clockwise.

 In addition to face normals, you can declare (optional) vertex normals in lines beginning with `vn`.
 For example, `vn 0 0 1` is the unit vector along the positive z-axis, "forward" in most software.
 You reference vertex normals by index too, after each vertex.
 So `f 1//1 2//1 3//1` is the triangle from before, further specified to face forward at every corner.